Actress who worked with Leonardo DiCaprio calls him “stinky”

 Recently, one of the actresses who worked with the award-winning actor, Miriam Margolyes, revealed that during the filming of the film, Leo stood out for everything, except for being one of the cleanest in the cast, he even accused him of having a rather unpleasant.

-Margolyes, who gave life to Julieta’s nanny, was a guest on the “This Morning” program where she recalled her participation in the film and DiCaprio’s smell: “It was a bit smelly because it was very hot in Mexico,” she said.
+Margolyes, who played Juliet’s nanny, was a guest on the “This Morning” program where she recalled her participation in the film and DiCaprio’s smell: “It was a bit smelly because it was very hot in Mexico,” she said.
 Although she immediately tried to compose her statement and attributed the situation to the actor’s young age: “The boys … and he was very young at the time … they don’t get fragrant,” she added.